 Australian citizens and residents who completed their professional education overseas should select Experienced Practitioner Assessment (Overseas).

-For the Experienced Practitioner Assessment (Local) program, AACA only assesses experienced practitioners in ACT, NSW, TAS, VIC and WA.
+For the Experienced Practitioner Assessment (Local) program, AACA only assesses experienced practitioners in ACT, NSW, NT, TAS, VIC and WA.
 If you are an experienced practitioner in another state or territory, please contact your State or Territory’s Architects Registration Board for further information.